Suburban communities find a way to keep the season jolly with tree lightings

 Elk Grove Village: Canceled

 Geneva: The traditional Christmas Walk, including the tree-lighting and arrival of Santa Claus and Santa Lucia, is canceled.
-But the Chamber of Commerce plans a light show, including the tree, at 5 p.m. every day starting Friday, Dec.
-4, at the lawn of the Kane County Courthouse, 100 S. Third St. Other activities are also planned for weekends in December, including Santa Claus visits and a by-reservation caroling party.
+But the Chamber of Commerce plans a light show lit each day beginning Dec.
+4. The tree will be lit earlier that week, no time is released, at the lawn of the Kane County Courthouse, 100 S. Third St. Other activities are also planned for weekends in December, including Santa Claus visits and a by-reservation caroling party.
 Visit genevachamber.com.

 Glenview: 4-6 p.m.
 Saturday, Nov.
 28. The Glenview Chamber of Commerce is presenting a reverse holiday parade.
 Floats will be located in parking spaces opposite Jackman Park, and attendees will drive south on Lehigh Avenue from Washington Street to Glenview Road.
 Tickets, one per car, are required with reserved times available first come, first served.
 To register for a ticket that will be emailed, visit www.signupgenius.com/go/20FOA4CAAA72FA2F49-reverse.